Configuration¶

 - Vaults: Where secrets are stored and how to connect

-- Syncs: Which secrets to sync between vaults
+- Syncs: Which secrets to sync between vaults and when

 - Filters: Which secrets to include/exclude